 Inky Fingers was founded in October 2010 by Harry Giles and Alice Tarbuck, who began with the simple aim of running open mics and writers’ groups at Edinburgh’s open access arts centre, the Forest Café.
 The events really took off and audiences grew more rapidly than anyone had expected, so the organisation grew and grew.
 We began to run special events – like our infamous DFAP Slam – and in August 2011 ran the first Inky Fingers Minifest, a 6-day celebration of spoken word.

-In year two, with a stable team of volunteers, we decided to do even more.
-We continued our regular programme of free events, the open mics and writers groups, but were able to bring in some amazing touring talent to feature, like Paula Varjack and Jon Sands.
-On top of that, we began collaborating with other organisations to bring our energy and style to new spaces — like running a Friendly Slam for StAnza in October 2011.
+Over the years, Inky Fingers has been strongly supported with a stable team of volunteers, continuing our regular programme of free events, the open mics and writers groups, and also bringing in some amazing touring talent to feature, like Paula Varjack and Jon Sands.
+On top of that, we’ve collaborating with other organisations to bring our energy and style to new spaces — like running a Friendly Slam for StAnza and performing poetry on Lothian Buses with Perviously… the Edinburgh History Festival.

 We look forward to meeting you.
 Join in.